How to Heal Your Trauma: Tips and Techniques for Lasting Recovery

 In childhood, many of us associate with the faint response because we realize we are not tall enough to run away or fight, so we try to make ourselves as small as possible and hope that the danger will go away if we close our eyes and sleep.
 (Many times, parents even encourage this way of coping with the fear of the trauma response with children by inviting them to just go to sleep.)

-If Faint is your body’s first natural response to Trauma, you may associate it with the metaphor of a possum, an animal that plays dead when it feels threatened.
+If Faint is your body’s first natural response to Trauma, you may associate it with the metaphor of a goat, an animal that plays dead when it feels threatened.

 5. Fawn: